daviiliev/nomad-saas-landing-page/README.md

-# 🤖 Nova AI – Premium SaaS Landing Page
+# 🤖 Nomad – Premium SaaS Landing Page

-Nova AI is a modern SaaS landing page created for a fictional artificial intelligence platform.
+Nomad is a modern SaaS landing page created for a fictional artificial intelligence platform.
 The project focuses on premium UI design, responsive layouts, clean code and engaging user experience.

 ## ✨ Features